DEShawResearch/msys/README.md

  and msys supports both python 2.7 and python 3.5 and later, in order build msys, you must use a python 2.7 interpreter; i.e. `python` must correspond to python2.7.

+ * sconsutils, a set of extensions to Scons.
+A copy has been placed in /external; add it to your PYTHONPATH before building with:

+    export PYTHONPATH=external:$PYTHONPATH

 Msys can make use of several optional libraries when they are explicitly enabled during compilation.
 These libraries are: